 Returning to the festival this year is Santa’s Sweet Shoppe, featuring a delectable selection of gourmet desserts and coffee.
 A wide variety of more savory food will also be on offer throughout the evening.

 The Chamber of Commerce is seeking more entrants for the Holiday Parade.
 For information, or if you would like to volunteer at Holiday Fest, call 305-664-4503 or stop by the Islamorada Chamber of Commerce & Visitors Center at mm 87, bayside.

 The parade, part of the Chamber’s 17th Annual Islamorada Holiday Festival, will begin at 7:30pm that Friday evening, and will take place inside Founders Park.
 This year’s theme is “Peace, Love & Gratitude at Latitude 25” and the Grand Marshals will be two popular local non-profit organizations Keys to Peace and The J.O.Y.
 Center.

 Bands, antique car groups, scout troops, churches, businesses and other organizations or individuals who are interested are encouraged to enter.
 Judges will select winners in several categories based on creativity and adherence to theme.

-In addition to the parade, Holiday Festival features visits and photos with Santa, a 30-ton snow mountain, a 35-foot tree blowing magical snow from its branches, the Holiday Gift Bazaar, delicious food and beverages, live holiday stage performances and scrumptious desserts and coffee at Santa’s Sweet Shoppe.
+In addition to the parade, Holiday Fest features visits and photos with Santa, a 30-ton snow mountain, a 35-foot tree blowing magical snow from its branches, the Holiday Gift Bazaar, delicious food and beverages, live holiday stage performances and scrumptious desserts and coffee at Santa’s Sweet Shoppe.